anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 The onboarding process is a short-duration process, and it will often be the case that once onboarded, the device will be upgraded to newer firmware, with support for better/smaller/safer algorithms for its operational phase.

-In the constrained versions of the voucher and voucher-request (as used by {{cBRSKI}}), the attributes `pinned-domain-pubk` (`proximity-registrar-pubk` for requests) and `pinned-domain-pubk-sha256` (`proximity-registrar-pubk-sha256` for requests) are involved in the process of pinning a raw public key.
+The attributes `pinned-domain-pubk` (`proximity-registrar-pubk` for requests) and `pinned-domain-pubk-sha256` (`proximity-registrar-pubk-sha256` for requests) are involved in the process of pinning a raw public key for such devices.

 Should SHA256 need to be replaced, then a new YANG module will be published with a new leaf, obsoleting `pinned-domain-pubk-sha256` and `proximity-registrar-pubk-sha256`.